ExtremeFLOW/neko/doc/pages/user-file.md

 ### Computing at every time step {#user-file_user-check}

-This subroutine gets its name from its Nek5000 counterpart, `usrcheck`.
-It is executed at the end of every time step.
+The subroutine `user_check` is executed at the end of every time step.
 It can be used for computing and/or outputting your own variables/quantities at every time step.
 ```.f90
   !
 This is called at the end of every time step
   subroutine usercheck(t, tstep, u, v, w, p, coef, param)